networknt/light-doc/content/en/development/best-practices/debug-log.md

     external: true
 ```

-In above compose file, you can put your logback.xml into ./hybrid-command/cloud/config folder to overwrite the default one.
+In the above compose file, you can put your logback.xml into ./hybrid-command/cloud/config folder to overwrite the default one.
 Once a new file is copied over, or an existing file is updated, you can restart the particular service with the following command.

 ```
 docker-compose -f docker-compose-cloud.yml restart hybrid-command